Sunday, April 12, 2026

 Argentina's government declassifies SIDE intelligence files from 1973-1983

-Intelligence documents from years during and leading up dictatorship declassified; Publication of historical documents "forms part of a policy aimed at strengthening the institutional framework of the National Intelligence System and its responsible relationship with society," says government.
+Intelligence documents from years during and leading up dictatorship declassified; Publication of historical documents "strengthens" institutional framework of the National Intelligence System and its responsible relationship with society," says government.

-President Javier Milei’s government says it has declassified and published nearly 500 pages of official documents from Argentina’s intelligence services covering the period 1973-1983, which includes a large period when the nation was led by a bloody dictatorship.
+President Javier Milei’s government says it has declassified and published nearly 500 pages of official documents from Argentina’s intelligence services covering the period 1973-1983, including the seven-year period of the country's brutal military dictatorship.

 The documents were published on the official website of the Presidency and are from the archives of the State Intelligence Service (Secretaría de Inteligencia de Estado, or SIDE).

-Files range from office supply lists kept by the spy agency to records detailing the creation of departments dedicated to espionage on universities, trade unions, companies, and political and social organisations.
+Files range from office supply lists kept by the spy agency to records detailing the creation of departments dedicated to the surveillance of universities, trade unions, companies and political and social organisations.

 “We are initiating the procedure for the publication of historical documents corresponding to the period 1973-1983,” said SIDE in a post on its X account.